 7. Learn how to spot online scams

-Some people even get scammed because an email says it’s from their employer.
+Some people get scammed because an email says it’s from their employer.
 Too often, the scammer may pretend to be from the IT department needing your credentials.
 The email looks valid, but your company probably won’t send emails asking for your personal information.

 8. Avoid sites that don’t start with https://

 You may have encountered a message in the past that lets you know a site may not be secure.
 That could be because the site is missing the “s” in the web address, which stands for “secure.”
-Another way to tell if a site is secure is to look for the padlock icon next to the URL in your browser’s search bar.
+Another way to tell if a site is secure is to look for the padlock icon next to the URL in your web browser’s search bar.

 9. Don’t overshare personal info

 Sharing too much info online is a big mistake that many people make.
 You may see quizzes on social media asking you to play this fun game and let your friends know more about you.
 The problem is that you also let cybercriminals in on lots of information that can get stolen.
 They can also use these life facts about you to guess your passwords.
+It may seem harmless to let everyone know your first pet was Fluffy and you were born in Philadelphia, but those "fun facts" are actually security questions.

 While sharing some details online may seem harmless, you should avoid oversharing.
 Too many people use social media as their diary and could give hackers all the information they need.